 Parenting is a difficult task because things rarely go as planned.
-Every child is different, and so it can be hard to know when a child is not developing on a usual schedule, and when it is time to ask for help.
+Every child is different, and so it can be hard to know when a child is not developing on a usual schedule, and it is time when to Start Speech Therapy for a Toddler and ask for help.
 Knowing what signs indicate a child might need speech therapy, what help speech therapists can provide, and what the process looks like can be helpful to parents of toddlers.

 Signs a Toddler Would Benefit from Speech Therapy

 Around 18 months to two years, some signs of speech development issues can arise.
 Being aware of these signs can help parents know when it is time to find speech therapy for a toddler.

 Speech Development Delays

 By 18 months, most toddlers can say around 20 words other than mama and dada and 50 words by 24 months.
 If by 24 months a toddler only knows a couple of words and is not putting two words together, it can indicate a language delay.